hayunofek/jenkins-test/README.md

 This repository is a demo of a working Jenkins server that has a job that is triggered on any Merge Request (Pull Request) made on this repo.

-The docker image that runs this Jenkins server was already built and made available on DockerHub, to make running this demo easier.

 The application code can be found in the root of this repository, and the code to run the Jenkins server can be found under the `jenkins-server` directory.